eclipse-basyx/basyx-java-server-sdk/examples/BaSyxMinimal/README.md

 By leveraging the registry integration features of AAS Repository and Submodel Repository, the preconfigured AAS Environment serializations are loaded and automatically registered.

-## BaSyx with NGINX
-See the separate [NGINX example](BaSyxNGINX) for a comprehensive setup leveraging NGINX.

-## BaSyx Time Series Data Example
-See the separate [Time Series example](https://github.com/eclipse-basyx/basyx-applications/tree/main/aas-gui/examples/TimeSeriesData) for a comprehensive setup leveraging InfluxDB.